truthfindersky/laravel_livewire_tailwindcss/README.md

 ## About this Project

-This project was built using Laravel 12, Livewire 3.6, and Bootstrap 5 Admin template (sass) to create a dynamic and interactive web application.
+This project was built using Laravel 12, Livewire 3.6, and tailwindcss 3.1.0 to create a dynamic and interactive web application.

 ### Scaffolding